 MINI Countryman Plug-in Hybrid SUV review

-“The MINI Countryman plug-in hybrid is cheap to run, fun to drive and quiet in traffic”
+“The MINI Countryman PHEV is cheap to run, fun to drive and quiet in traffic”

 - Low company-car tax

 - Good to drive

 - Some practicality compromises

 - Small petrol fuel tank

 The MINI Countryman Plug-in Hybrid (previously called the MINI Countryman PHEV Cooper S E ALL4) is the only plug-in hybrid model in the British brand’s range, although there are more vehicles with plug sockets on the way – and there’s already the MINI Electric if you want a car without a petrol engine at all.

 The Countryman PHEV (that stands for Plug-in Hybrid Electric Vehicle, by the way) was one of very few models of its type when it first arrived, but now it takes on models such as the Ford Kuga PHEV, the Toyota C-HR and Kia Niro, as well as plug-in hybrid hatchbacks such as the Hyundai Ioniq Plug-In.
 It was updated in 2020 to bring it up to date and still represents an interesting option for company car drivers and those wanting to save money on fuel by plugging in.